benchhub/benchhub/doc/log/at15/2020-08-27-registry-in-git.md

 # 2020-08-27 Registry in Git

+## TODO

+- [ ] design, we can even use brutal force because it is fast enough when the registry is small

 ## Background

 While working on dyweb/pm, user saves document in a directory tracked by git.